-Dr. Murtaza Dawood, assistant professor of surgery, performed a pulmonary embolectomy to remove the blood clot and restore her circulation.
+A pulmonary embolectomy was performed to remove the blood clot and restore her circulation.
 Surgery for pulmonary embolisms is often considered a last resort reserved for the most-severe, emergent cases.
 In Kristen’s case, time was of the essence, and surgeons needed to intervene quickly before it was too late.

 Pulmonary embolectomy is a procedure performed in the operating room.
 It involves dividing the sternum (breastbone) and placing the heart on cardiopulmonary bypass (CPB).
 CPB redirects blood away from the lungs and heart and uses an external machine to provide oxygen and pumping functions.
 With minimal blood flowing through the heart, surgeons can make an incision in the pulmonary artery and directly remove the blood clot.
 Afterwards, the artery is sewn closed.